-The mental health plan template the author puts forward instructs and informs staff about how to support people who have experienced trauma, both on a small scale and on a large one.
-She provides examples of this approach with case studies and illustrates how the plans should be written to ensure optimal implementation.
+With numerous case studies, the author describes exploring past traumas and successful strategies for stabilization, prevention, and intervention.
+This book provides insights on how to support people who have experienced large and small-scale traumas.
+She provides examples of "mental health plans" and illustrates how the plans should be written to ensure optimal implementation.

-This book gives the professionals and paraprofessionals who have dedicated themselves to this field and to the welfare of individuals with intellectual disability a trauma-informed paradigm within which to support people with intellecual disability psychologically and to establish the critical elements needed for recovery.
-As the author states in her introduction, “when the individual recovers, behaviors change.
-When the individual recovers, happiness can begin.”
+This book gives the professionals and paraprofessionals a trauma-informed paradigm within which to support people with IDD and to establish the critical elements needed for their recovery from trauma.

 You may purchase the e-book version of Trauma-Informed Behavioral Interventions